Define where the pipeline should find input data and save output data.

 Save a simple tabular (space-delimited) file summarizing the per-domain output, with one data line per homologous domain detected in a query sequence for each homologous model.

-For more information check HMMER documentation.
+For more information check the HMMER documentation.

 Modifies tool parameter(s)

-• HMMsearch:--domtblout
+• hmmsearch:--domtblout

 Parameters used to describe centralised config profiles.
 These should not be edited.